wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/organize-time-with-m365/includes/4-summary-and-knowledge-check.md

-In this unit you learned the difference between communication and collaboration and you also learned how to pick the right tool for the types of communication and collaboration needed.
+In this unit you learned about the analytics capabilities in Microsoft 365 - MyAnalytics for individual users, and Workplace Analytics for organizations.

-Learn more about the [transition from Skype for Business to Teams](https://docs.microsoft.com/microsoftteams/faq-journey).